canonical/multipass/SECURITY.md

 - Availability (uptime and service).

 If you discover a security vulnerability within Multipass, we encourage responsible disclosure.
-If you're not sure whether you found a vulnerability, a bug, or neither, please use the process below for reporting a vulnerability.
+If you're not sure whether you found a vulnerability, a bug, or something else, please use the process below for reporting a vulnerability.
 We will then assess and triage accordingly.

 ## Reporting a Vulnerability